SouthernMethodistUniversity/hpc_docs/docs/examples/gaussian/index.md

 The following job script can be submitted using `sbatch guassian_cpu_example.sbatch`.

 This example will run in about 10 seconds and use less that `1GB` of memory.
-In general, more complicated simulations will take much longer and benefit from using more cores and memory.
+In general, more complicated simulations will take much longer and should typically use more cores and memory.
 Note, we know this from running the job.
 It is always a good idea to review the resources your jobs use and adjust future jobs to more accurately request resources.